Rahul-3-6-9/Sentiment-Analysis/README.md

 1. **VADER (Valence Aware Dictionary and sEntiment Reasoner)**: A lexicon-based, bag-of-words approach for sentiment analysis.
 2. **RoBERTa Pretrained Model**: A transformer-based model from HuggingFace for advanced sentiment classification.
-3. **HuggingFace Pipeline**: A high-level interface for performing sentiment analysis using pre-trained models.

 The notebook processes a subset of the dataset (first 500 reviews) and compares the sentiment scores from these techniques with the user-provided review scores.
 It also visualizes the results and highlights discrepancies between model predictions and actual ratings.